rashika-dabas/Amazon-Crawling/README.md

 * Go to items.py and give variable # comment name for all the variables
 * Get the selector gadget extension on Chrome and enable it
 * Go in amazon_spiders.py -> In class after name, write start_urls = ['url'] -> remove allowed domains -> xpath copy and paste -> give items['varname']= varname, yield items and pass
-* Execute the below commands in the terminal:
+* Execute the below commands in the terminal
 1. cls (clears screen)
 2. scrapy crawl amazon_spiders (Always needed to see scraped data) (Do give cd amazoncrawl when reworking on the project before this)